 | false |

 unused_free_words | Boolean | Whether or not free words - that are unused by intent matching - should be ignored (value true ) or reject the intent match (value false ).
-Free words are the words in the user input that were not recognized as any user or system token.
+Free words are the words in the user input that were not recognized as any entity.
 Typically, for the natural language comprehension it is safe to ignore free words.
 For the formal grammar, however, this could make the matching logic too loose. | true |

-unused_usr_toks | Boolean | Whether or not unused user-defined tokens should be ignored (value true ) or reject the intent match (value false ).
-By default, tne unused user tokens are not ignored since it is assumed that user would define his or her own tokens on purpose and construct the intent logic appropriate. | false |
+unused_entities | Boolean | Whether or not unused entities should be ignored (value true ) or reject the intent match (value false ).
+By default, tne unused entities are not ignored since it is assumed that user would define pipeline entity parser on purpose and construct the intent logic appropriate. | false |

-allow_stm_only | Boolean | Whether or not the intent can match when all of the matching tokens came from STM.
+allow_stm_only | Boolean | Whether or not the intent can match when all of the matching entities came from STM.
 By default, this special case is disabled (value false ).
 However, in specific intents designed for free-form language comprehension scenario, like, for example, SMS messaging - you may want to enable this option. | false |

 flow="^(?:login)(^:logout)*$"

-In this case dialog flow specification is a string with the standard Java regular expression.
+line 2Optional.
+Dialog flow is a history of previously matched intents to match on.
+If provided, the intent will first match on the history of the previously matched intents before processing its terms by using regular expressions.
+Dialog flow specification is a string with the standard Java regular expression.
 The history of previously matched intents is presented as a space separated string of intent IDs that were selected as the best match during the current conversation, in the chronological order with the most recent matched intent ID being the first element in the string.
 Dialog flow regular expression will be matched against that string representing intent IDs.

 In the line 2, the ^(?:login)(^:logout)*$